 Related Reading: How to Can Applesauce at Home

 The water should be about 1 inch above the tops of the jars.
 Turn the heat up to high and place on the lid.

 Once the pot is at a full boil I usually turn the heat down a bit to keep the water from spilling over.
-Once the 30 minutes are up, I use a couple forks to pull the rack back out of the water and use the jar lifter to remove the finished jars from the canning pot.
+Once the 25 minutes are up, turn off the heat and remove the cover from the canning pot.

 Put them in a place where they won’t be disturbed or bumped while they cool.

 If you press on the center of the lid it should not move up and down, if it does the jar is not sealed and should be placed in the refrigerator.
 You can also reprocess the jar with a new lid.

 Did you run into trouble while canning peaches?
 Check out this list of canning mistakes to see where things might have gone wrong!